webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

 | 5.0 Troubleshooting               | 22%                |
 | Total                             | 100%               |

-## 1.1 Compare and contrast the different types of cloud models
+## 1.1 Compare and contrast the different types of CLOUD MODELS

-- Public Cloud
+- Public Cloud or Multitenancy
   - A public cloud is a cloud computing model where the infrastructure and services are **owned and operated by a third-party provider**, such as **Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP)**.
 Users can access these resources over the internet and pay for them on a pay-as-you-go basis.
 - Private Cloud
   - A private cloud is a cloud computing model where the infrastructure and services are **dedicated to a single organization**.
 (GovCloud).